 - Preeclampsia: This is when the mother has high blood pressure (hypertension).
 When hypertension occurs, blood flow to the baby can decrease.
 There are a number of ways this can happen.
 High blood pressure can cause damage to or constriction of the vessels in the placenta.
 When this happens, there is a decreased flow of oxygen-rich blood to the baby through the placenta and umbilical cord.

 - Meconium Aspiration Syndrome (MAS): This is when the baby breathes meconium into the lungs around the time of birth.
 Meconium is a mixture of amniotic fluid and the baby’s first stool.
-When a baby inhales meconium, it can result in severe respiratory distress and breathing problems after birth, which can cause oxygen deprivation.
+When a baby inhales (aspirates) meconium, it can result in severe respiratory distress and breathing problems after birth, which can cause oxygen deprivation.

 - Macrosomia (large baby): If a mother has gestational diabetes, she has an increased chance of having a macrosomic (very large) baby.
 Macrosomic babies are more susceptible to traumatic birth, which can include the use of forceps and vacuum extractors.
 Trauma can cause hemorrhages/brain bleeds, which can cause a lack of oxygen in the brain.
-In addition, prolonged labor associated with macrosomia and CPD also increases the chance of oxygen deprivation.
+In addition, prolonged labor associated with macrosomia also increases the chance of oxygen deprivation.

 - Uterine rupture: This is when the uterus (womb) tears open, potentially expelling the unborn baby out of the womb and into the mother’s abdomen.
 When the uterus tears, the mother may lose a great deal of blood, which deprives the baby of oxygen-rich blood and puts both mother and child at risk.
-Tthe rupture can also cause the placenta and cord to be cut off from circulation, which also deprives the baby of oxygen.
+The rupture can also cause the placenta and cord to be cut off from circulation, which also deprives the baby of oxygen.
 Women who have a vaginal birth after C-section (VBAC) are at an increased risk of uterine rupture.

 - Delayed emergency C-section: Research shows that when the decision to perform a C-section is made, the baby should be delivered in 18 minutes or less, in most cases.
 Experts also agree that in other instances, such as a cord prolapse, the baby should be delivered much sooner.
 Often, physicians spend too much time trying to deliver a baby vaginally, and they do not move on to a C-section quickly enough, or they lack the skill or necessary equipment to promptly perform a C-section.
 When an indicated C-section is not performed quickly enough, the baby is often left in oxygen-depriving conditions for far too long.

 - Severe maternal hypotension (very low blood pressure): When a mother’s blood pressure is low, the blood flowing from her through the placenta and umbilical cord to the baby may be insufficient.
 This can deprive the baby of oxygen-rich blood.
 Maternal hypotension is often a side effect of spinal anesthesia.

-- Traumatic delivery can occur when forceps or vacuum extractors are used or when shoulder dystocia (where the shoulder is trapped behind the mother’s pelvis) occurs.
+- Traumatic delivery can occur when forceps or vacuum extractors are used or when shoulder dystocia (where the baby’s shoulder is trapped behind the mother’s pelvis) occurs.
 Trauma can cause brain bleeds, which in turn cause oxygen deprivation.
 Shoulder dystocia can also cause trauma to the head and prolonged labor, which can cause the baby to have brain bleeds and suffer oxygen deprivation.
 When physicians pull too hard on the baby’s head when the shoulder is stuck behind the mother’s pelvis, the nerves in the neck, shoulder and arm area can severely stretch or tear, and this can cause paralysis of the baby’s arm (Erb’s palsy).

 - Uterine hyperstimulation: Excessively strong and frequent uterine contractions can result from improper use of Pitocin or Cytotec.
 Hyperstimulation can cause the uterus to contract too frequently and strongly.
 Strong and frequent contractions put continuous pressure on the vessels in the uterus and placenta, which impedes blood flow from the placenta to the umbilical cord and baby.

-Our Community Involvement: Ann Arbor
+Our community involvement: Ann Arbor

 Michigan birth injury lawyer Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases since he began his legal career in 1987.
-His cases involve hypoxic ischemic encephalopathy (HIE), cerebral palsy, neonatal brain damage and a wide variety of other birth injuries, complications and instances of medical malpractice.
+His cases involve hypoxic-ischemic encephalopathy (HIE), cerebral palsy, neonatal brain damage, and a wide variety of other birth injuries, complications, and instances of medical malpractice.

 Free Case Review | Available 24/7 | No Fee Until We Win